cesar-younes/BareBonesAKS/README.md

-# AzureDevOpsToAKS
+# BareBonesAKS
-A project that demonstrates deploying to AKS from Azure DevOps.
-The pipelines include an Infrastructure pipeline to create the cluster and a deployment pipeline to deploy to it.
+Infrastructure as Code used for the other BareBones repos.
+This project uses Terraform to privision an Azure Kubernetes Service(AKS) cluster and an Azure Container Repository